2.1. Crawling your first site¶

 The last and the most important step is to test your settings.
 The plugin has a page named as Tester Page.
 This page is used to test your site settings and make sure everything is in order before enabling your site settings for automatic crawling.
-Now, let’s quickly test our category settings using Tester Page.
+Now, let’s quickly test our category settings by using Tester Page.

 From your admin panel’s sidebar, click

 Tester Page.
 Configure the inputs of this page as follows:

 Now, click to button.
 After they are loaded, the results should be similar to the ones shown in Fig. 2.11.
 If there are no results, it means that your category page settings cannot find post URLs and you should fix your settings.
 If the results show the URLs of the posts you want to save, then your category settings are properly configured.